browniefed/react-native-animation-book/api/VALUE.md

 new Animated.Value(0)
 ```

-Typically we'll do this and set it on `state` however this can be called in `componentWillMount`, `constructor`, or really anywhere besides `render`.
+Typically we'll do this and set it on `state`.
+However, this can be called in `componentWillMount`, `constructor`, or really anywhere besides `render`.

 ```
 getInitialState: function() {